[T] > [Theatre Of Tragedy Şarkı Sözleri] > And When He Falleth Şarkı Sözü

 To claim the glore is He suffer'd.

-"Grant me the fatlings", gouth He, "the fatter the better!",
+"Grant me the fatlings", gouth He, "the fatter the better!", And died they of starvation;

 They are not slaughtering their fatlings -